 This is basically an ultrasound exam.
 During this test, the fluid is passed to the uterus.
 This is done via cervix.
 Then, sound waves are utilized to create images of the lining of the uterus.
 The combination of fluid and ultrasound provides finer details of the fallopian tubes.

 Treatment of the fallopian tube blockage is essential to ensure that the chances of conceiving can increase peacefully without any delay.
-Your doctor will suggest one or combination of the following treatments for the successful removal of the blockage of the fallopian tube.
+Your doctor will suggest one or a combination of the following treatments for the successful removal of the blockage of the fallopian tube.

 1. Tubal re-anastomosis